Ground Wasps: Identification, Holes, Nest Removal & Sting Treatment Guide

 Yellow jacket nests in the ground require treatment because of their aggression.
 The safest methods:

 Soap and water solution Mix 2–4 tablespoons of dish soap per quart of water and pour rapidly into the nest entrance at night.
 The soapy water suffocates wasps on contact and is a safer option for those who prefer to avoid pesticides.
-It is most effective on smaller or newly established nests.
+It is most effective on smaller or newly established nests (early summer).
+Pour quickly and decisively; a slow trickle gives defenders time to mobilize.

 Professional treatment For large nests, nests near doorways or play areas, or if anyone in your household has a bee/wasp sting allergy, call a licensed pest control professional.
 They have protective equipment and faster-acting products that reduce the risk of stings.